seetadev/Proof-of-Contribution/README.md

 **Why it matters:**
 Deploying our verifier, escrow, and token contracts on Kadena EVM gives contributors **faster, cheaper transactions** while retaining Ethereum-tooling familiarity (Solidity, Hardhat/Foundry).
-You can start building today on the **Kadena EVM testnet** and tap into a scalable PoW layer-1 network.
+We build on the **Kadena EVM testnet** and tap into a scalable PoW layer-1 network.

 ---